See what each field/column from our “Products” template means including possible allowed values and examples.

 Variant Inventory Policy | When Shopify is tracking your inventory, it needs to know, what to do, when Variant quantity reaches 0, which means, you are out of stock.

-Variant Fulfillment Service | There are warehouses or DropShippers who can package and ship the item to your Customer, when they place an order.
+Variant Fulfillment Service | There are warehouses or dropshippers who can package and ship the item to your Customer, when they place an order.
 That is called a Fulfillment Service.
 You can connect this, so that whenever item is ordered from your Store, the Fulfillment Service provider instantly ships that order to your Customer – automatically.

 You can have several Fulfillment Services connected to your store, and each Variant can be linked with one of them.
 If you want to fulfill orders manually, you can enter the value If you want a Fulfillment Service to ship your orders, then you should enter here the Handle of the Fulfillment Service.
 You can find this Handle by setting a chosen fulfillment service for one of your Variants in your store, and then doing the Export.
 In the Export file you will see the Handle of this Fulfillment Service.
+If the field is imported as empty then it will be ignored as you cannot set the Fulfillment Service to nothing in Shopify.
 Allowed ValuesText Examplemanual |

 Variant Requires Shipping | Variants can be shippable or not.
 Non-shippable Variant would be a digital good, which you sell.